dpkg-query

 List files installed to your system from package-name.
 When

-multiple package-name are listed, the requested lists of files
+multiple package-names are listed, the requested lists of files are

-are separated by an empty line, with the same order as specified
+separated by an empty line, with the same order as specified on the

 --control-list package-name